zacharytq/simple-sourdough/README.md

 - [  ] Formula show, with form to start a bake.
 - [  ] Formula index.
 - [  ] Nested resources for bake.
-- [  ] Make a method that returns all the formulas that the user has authored.
+- [ x ] Make a method that returns all the formulas that the user has authored.
-- [  ] Make a method that returns all the formula_ids that the user has authored.
+- [ x ] Make a method that returns all the formula_ids that the user has authored.